sheillanjoroge/AwardsArena/README.md

 # AwardsArena

-Platform for submitting projects and other like minded fellows can rate and give them feedback on the same.
+This is a Platform for submitting projects and other like minded fellows can rate and give them feedback on the same.

 #### By **Sheilla Njoroge**